sf-wdi-24/modules/week-02-ajax-and-js-objects/day-01/module-01/readme.md

 **It's OK if you don't know what all the terms in the objective mean, you will by the end of this module.**

+# What is a debugger?

+> A debugger or debugging tool is a computer program that is used to test and debug other programs.
+[Debugger Wikipedia Entry](https://en.wikipedia.org/wiki/Debugger)

+It is software to help remove bugs from software.

+But.
+What is a *bug*?

+> The terms "bug" and "debugging" are popularly attributed to Admiral Grace Hopper in the 1940s.[1]
+While she was working on a Mark II Computer at Harvard University, her associates discovered a moth stuck in a relay and thereby impeding operation, whereupon she remarked that they were "debugging" the system.
+[Debugging Wikipedia](https://en.wikipedia.org/wiki/Debugging)

 # Why use a debugger?

 > Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it. <a href="http://www.amazon.com/gp/product/0070342075" target="_blank">Brian W. Kernighan</a>